nguoiyoujie/ra303s-iran/README.md

 5. Copy the generated `ra95.exe` file to a RA game directory of your choice.

 * You may customize where you extract the devkit.
 Modify `build.cmd` accordingly to point to your chosen tools location.

+**Additional notes on devkit**

+The devkit uses NASM 2.15.05, which has a bug where error messages do not print correct file and line numbers in #include files.
+You may want to replace them with NASM 2.16.01 or above to ease your debugging efforts.

 **Additional Instructions for playing on windowed mode**